https://jelly.mdhv.io/v1/star.gif?pid=uo3VeyQNPnxwI8Iev4BXmX6s6s9Q&src=mh&evt=hi

 Prevention efforts led by CHCC's Project Alliance

 Preventing substance misuse is a community effort, and it starts with our kids.
 Yet, teaching children about the dangers of substance misuse is just one piece of the puzzle.
-Coastal Healthy Communities Coalition (CHCC)'s Project Alliance can equip parents, teachers, and community leaders in the Northern York County, Maine area (Saco, Arundel, Biddeford, Buxton, Dayton, Hollis, Kennebunk, Kennebunkport, and Old Orchard Beach) to recognize the signs of substance misuse and intervene before it can cause lasting harm.
+Coastal Healthy Communities Coalition (CHCC)'s Project Alliance can equip parents, teachers, and community leaders in the Northern York County, Maine, area to recognize the signs of substance misuse and intervene before it can cause lasting harm.

 Our substance misuse prevention efforts include:

-• Provide parents with the tools to recognize warning signs, tips to effectively talk to their kids about substance misuse, and resources for help if they have a problem
+• Provide parents with the tools to recognize warning signs, tips to effectively talk to their kids about substance misuse, and resources for help if they have a problem; and,

-• Providing resources about preventing substances misuse to anyone searching for information
+• Providing resources about preventing substance misuse to anyone searching for information.

-Reach out today to learn more about our substance misuse prevention efforts or to host a program.
+Reach out today to learn more or collaborate on substance misuse prevention efforts.

 Parents: Talk Early, Talk Often